oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_windows.md

 - Shares IP; Docker's NAT mapping is employed.
 You can choose whether to map to the external network or just the internal network.
 - The configured Windows system is set to use a maximum of 1 core, 2GB RAM, and 50GB hard disk by default.
 Actual usage may vary based on usage patterns.
 - No need for iptables for NAT mapping; port mappings are automatically deleted when containers are removed, making maintenance easier.
-- Ensure that the host machine supports nested virtualization, and currently, only X86_64 architecture systems are supported.
-I haven't compiled corresponding images for ARM devices at the moment.
+- Ensure that the host supports nested virtualization.
+Currently only x86_64 systems are supported; ARM images are not provided in this workflow.

 **The host machine needs to support nested virtualization and currently only supports systems based on the X86_64 architecture; I don't have an ARM machine on hand to compile the corresponding image at the moment.**